cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 A CBOR data item  ({{cbor-data-models}}) is encoded to or decoded from a byte string as described in this section.
 The encoding is summarized in {{jumptable}}.
+An encoder MUST produce only valid items.
+A decoder MUST stop and return an error with no data when it encounters a non-well-formed item.

 The initial byte of each encoded data item contains both information about the major type (the high-order 3 bits, described in
 {{majortypes}}) and additional information (the low-order 5 bits).
-Additional information value
-31 is used for indefinite-length items, described in {{indefinite}}.
-Additional information values 28 to 30 are reserved for future expansion.

-Additional information values from 0 to 27 describes how to construct an "argument", possibly consuming additional bytes.
-For major type 7 and additional information 25 to 27 (floating point numbers), there is a special case; in all other cases the additional information value, possibly combined with following bytes, the argument constructed is an unsigned integer.
+For major types except for 7, the additional information's value describes how to load an argument:

+Less than 24:
-When the value of the
+: The argument's value is the value of the additional information.

+24, 25, 26, or 27:
-additional information is less than 24, it is directly used as the argument's value.
-When it is 24 to 27, the argument's value is held in the following 1, 2, 4, or 8, respectively, bytes, in network byte order.
+: The argument's value is held in the following 1, 2, 4, or 8,
+  respectively, bytes, in network byte order.

+28, 29, 30:
+: These values are reserved for future expansion.
+In this version of CBOR, the encoded item is not well-formed.

+31:
+: If the major type is 0, 1, or 6, the encoded item is not well-formed.
+Otherwise, the item's length is indefinite, as described in {{indefinite}}.

 The meaning of this argument depends on the major type.
 For example, in major type 0, the argument is the value of the data